 Author: Masahiko Takeda, ANU

-Masahiko Takeda is a senior fellow in the Australia-Japan Research Centre at Crawford School of Public Policy, The Australian National University.
+Masahiko Takeda is a Senior Fellow in the Australia-Japan Research Centre at Crawford School of Public Policy, the Australian National University.

-Image taken by WENCHENG and sourced from Pexels.
+Image sourced from Flickr.